tavmem/buddy/README.md

 k, KSQL, q, and KDB+.
 The notation he uses is key to that success.

 2) The study of Domain Specific Languages:  Ostensibly Arthur uses C.
-Actually, he uses the C preprocessor to create a his own language.
+Actually, he uses the C preprocessor to create his own language.
 I call it ATWC.

 3) Mastery of q/KDB+:  A study of ATWC directly carries over to q/KDB+.